Raanjhanaa: Development

 In late 2011, Shahid Kapoor and Sonakshi Sinha were signed as the lead pair for the film.
 Supposedly, they dropped out of the project to work on Prabhudeva's next R...
 Rajkumar.
 In late January 2012, actor Dhanush, making his Bollywood debut, signed onto the film for the character of Kundan.
 The actor reportedly underwent training for fluency in Hindi language to obtain the role.
-Actress Sonam Kapoor was signed on for the role of the female lead after March 2012.
+Actress Sonam Kapoor was signed on for the role of the female lead after March 2012 after failed negotiations with Asin.
 In April 2012, the actress and the director visited the JNU Campus of Delhi for the former to imbibe more for her role.
 Sonam also attended acting workshops with prominent theatre director Arvind Gaur to learn the nuances of street theatre.
 The director chose to cast actors who could also play younger versions of themselves.
 In an interview the director stated the film was an intense love story, and its characters would travel to Delhi, Punjab and Chennai, and that actor Abhay Deol would be seen in a special appearance in the film.
 Urmila Sharma, well known for her Hindi TV serial roles was signed to play the character of Kundan's mother in the film.
 Initially, Aditi Rao Hydari was supposed to play the role of Kundan's childhood friend but she opted out due to lack of availability, being replaced by Swara Bhaskar.